Novelty Detection via Robust Variational Autoencoding

 Furthermore, denoting the coordinates of $\va'$ and $\vb$ by $\{a_i\}_{i=1}^{\kappa}$ and $\{b_i\}_{i=1}^K$, we similarly obtain that

 The last two of equations imply that

 and Combining \eqref{eq:commuteW2}, \eqref{eq:simplified} and the above two equations, we rewrite the objective function of \eqref{eq:min2W2} as follows:

+where equality is achieved if and only if $\norm{\vmu_1-\vmu_2}_2 =\epsilon$.
 One can make the following two observations: $u=0$ does not yield a minimizer of \eqref{eq:min2W2}, and for any $u \neq 0 $, \eqref{eq:min} obtains its minimum at $\va' = \bm{1}_{\kappa}$.
 In view of these observations and the derivation above, we define

 and note that \eqref{eq:min2W2} is equivalent to

 We rewrite $f(u)$ as